 Research shows that students who regularly attend SI sessions average up to a full letter grade higher than their classmates who choose not to attend.
 Attending SI means you'll develop a better understanding of course content as well as more effective ways of studying.
 Also, the more you attend, the better your grade will be.

 At each study session the SI leader will guide you through course concepts.
 The leader will not re-lecture or give out his or her class notes.
 The leader will not do homework or thinking for you.
 It is their job to help you think about the lectures you hear and the information you read, and then put it all together into some kind of perspective during SI sessions so learning happens more effectively.

 What does it cost?

 SI costs you nothing except your time.
 Assistance is free.
 Come as often as you like.
 Keep in mind, though, the statistics show that the more sessions you attend, the better your grade.

 How can I become an SI leader?

-There are three requirements to become and SI leader.
-You have to earn an A or a high B in the course.
-Finally, you need a GPA of 3.0 or higher.
-And finally, you need to be nominated by an ACC faculty member who wants SI in their course in the next semester.
+There are three requirements for becoming an SI leader: Students must earn an A or a high B in the course, have a GPA of 3.0 or higher, and finally, students must be nominated by an ACC faculty member who wants an SI in their course during the next semester